desduvauchelle/file-explorer/index.md

 ## What's a perfect file explorer

 A perfect file explorer will change from person to person.
-For that reason, we aim to make it extremely flexible so that you can transform it into anything you want as well as plugins to add more power.
+For that reason, we aim to make it extremely flexible so that you can transform it into anything you want as well as install plugins to add more power.

 ## Status